 By Steve Karrmann

-Announced late last year, Project Quantum is Mozilla's faster modernized web engine for its Firefox browser.
+Announced late last year, Project Quantum is Mozilla's faster-modernized web engine for its Firefox browser.
 We are days away from Firefox Quantum's official release.
 Firefox Quantum Developer Edition is already available for desktop, and it adds UI and feature improvements to Firefox's DevTools.
-Here are new DevTools features which have us excited for this release, as well as some improvements we would like to see.
+Here are new DevTools features that have us excited for this release, as well as some improvements we would like to see.

 Modern browser support for CSS variables has arrived, and Inspector welcomes it.
 The Rules panel now shows the value for a CSS variable when you hover over it.
 This is a small feature, but it saves us the effort of looking up the variable definitions within the CSS file.
 It's not perfect yet however; DevTools does not automatically update the displayed value when the variable is dynamically updated.
 Head on over to this Custom CSS properties demo and test it yourself.

 Developers who rely on XPath (we use it for HTML scraping with Html Agility Pack) will be pleased that XPath expressions for elements are now easily available.
 In Inspector, just right-click on an element and select "Copy > XPath".
 Both Firebug and Chrome already supported this, so in this case, Firefox's DevTools is just catching up with its past and current competitors.

 Code breakpoint handling is cleaner and smarter.
 Breakpoints are now tracked in the abstract syntax tree (AST), so your breakpoints are preserved on the correct lines even when the source code is modified.
 Whereas older versions of Firefox crammed your pinned breakpoints under the Sources menu, they are now listed in a dedicated "Breakpoints" accordion on the right-hand pane.
 Firefox took a lesson from Chrome DevTools here, both in breakpoint handling and this UI change.